bbreukelen/node-site-monitor/README.md

-# Node Site Monitor
+# Node Site Monitor with Pushover support

 A simple node server that will check the status of any number of websites and alert any number of users in different ways.
+Fork from ollieparser and I have added support for Pushover.

 ## Why do this??